Henry Thrun

-Henry Thrun (born March 12, 2001) is an American professional ice hockey defenseman for the Toronto Marlies of the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
+Henry Thrun (born March 12, 2001) is an American professional ice hockey player who is a defenseman for the Winnipeg Jets of the National Hockey League (NHL).
 Thrun was drafted in the fourth round, 101st overall, by the Anaheim Ducks in the 2019 NHL entry draft.

 Early life

 Thrun was born to David and Deborah Thrun and has an older brother, Will.
 He attended St. Mark's School in Southborough, Massachusetts for his first two years of high school before traveling to Michigan to train with the USA Hockey National Team Development Program (USNTDP) prior to his junior year.
 He then attended Northville High School, alongside Team USA teammate Matt Boldy, where he graduated summa cum laude.

-The Thrun family have confessed to being fans of the New York Rangers, which started when father David would frequently attend games from a young age whilst growing up in New Rochelle, New York before moving to Lancaster, New York.

 Playing career

 Thrun joined the USNTDP for the 2017–18 season and recorded three goals and 17 assists in 32 games for the U-17 team.
 He returned to the USNTDP for the 2018–19 season and recorded four goals and 19 assists in 28 games.